 In Jody’s previous sixty-seven years of riding these mountains, his mountains, this shining barb wire fence across the old Indian trail had existed only symbolically as a drift fence of three strands of rusted wire, sagging off misaligned posts and vagrant aspen trees and firs.
 In those days a drift fence was meant to bluff a cow, more than it was meant to stop them.
 And for Lenny Bisque, whose ranch had been on one side of the fence and who used the USG Forest Service grazing allotment on the other side of it for summer pasture, that bluff was acknowledge as much in its breach as for its security.
 Most days the gate was open, and if it was closed you could be sure that the last person through it was the USG Forest Service Range Manager.
 And if it did happen to be closed, few bothered to dismount to open it, because it was easier to ride a hundred yards into the fir trees and around the end of the bluff fence.
 Lenny often spoke the natural creed of his neighbors when he said, “If the govment elk’re gonna eat my hay and cow pasture, by god my cows’re gonna eat govment grass when they need it.”
 This was not a sentiment that appealed to USG Forest Service Range Managers.

-Jody, crossed his hands on the saddle horn an considered his options.
+Jody, crossed his hands on the saddle horn and considered his options.
 Old Brains shifted under him, nodded to take his head from Jody’s hold.
 Jody lifted the reins to check him.

 “Doesn’t like a fence at all,” he said.
 He was paraphrasing and extrapolating from one of the many poems he had amassed to dissuade the boredom of long days following cows, moving irrigating dams, fixing fences, and birthing calves.
-It was a poem he often recited while he was putting up a hay yard wall to keep deer and elk out of his hay, or repairing a fence to keep Lenny’s cows out of his alfalfa.
+It was one of Robert Frost’s poems that he often recited while he was putting up a hay yard wall to keep deer and elk out of his hay, or repairing a fence to keep Lenny’s cows out of his alfalfa.
 And when the last wire was stretched and the last staple tapped home, he’d look down the line of the fence, Lenny’s pasture on one side, his alfalfa on the other, and think how so true the poem was.

 Jody dismounted and led Old Brains toward the fence.
 He pulled on the tight, top wire of the gate with his mittened hand.
 He lifted the padlock and regretted that he had never picked up the lockpicking trade in his wilder days.